Erik Rhodes (pornographic film actor): Early life and career

 Rhodes was born James Elliott Naughtin in Massapequa, New York.
 He has an identical twin brother, Jon Naughtin.
 Rhodes worked at a CVS and a sex shop before working as a stripper, go-go dancer, and a male escort, where he was discovered by a recruiter for the gay pornography studio Falcon Entertainment.
 He broke into the adult film industry at the age of 22, in the 2004 film Flesh produced by Studio 2000.
 The role would be Rhodes' sole non-Falcon gay pornographic feature film; he would sign an exclusive contract with Falcon in 2004, and made his debut with the studio that same year with the film Super Soaked.

 Over the course of his career, Rhodes appeared in over 40 scenes with Falcon, and directed eight films for the Falcon subsidiary Mustang Studios.
 He began appearing in films produced by Raging Stallion Studios when the studio merged with Falcon in 2011.
 His notable credits include Grabby Award-nominated performances in Heaven to Hell (2005) and The Velvet Mafia (2006), and the 2007 film The Ivy League, for which he won two Grabby Awards.
 Rhodes was noted by outlets as one of the final gay porn stars to achieve widespread recognition and fame "in an industry increasingly faltering amidst the explosion of piracy and amateur cam sites."

 Beyond his work in pornography, Rhodes was active as a socialite in gay New York nightlife, with The New York Times describing him as "an unlikely celebrity in some New York social circles."
 He attended New York Fashion Week, and was written about frequently by Page Six and Gawker.
 Rhodes was often linked to the fashion designer Marc Jacobs, though Rhodes denied that their relationship was romantic or sexual in nature.
 He also appeared in an advertising campaign for the department store Loehmann's, in the 2007 mainstream comedy-drama film Dedication, and in L.A.
-Zombie, a 2010 experimental film by director Bruce LaBruce.
+Zombie, a 2010 experimental gay zombie porn film by director Bruce LaBruce.
 Rhodes recorded his own music, and published it on his MySpace profile.